Pomax/BezierInfo-2/localization.md

 ## So what's left?

-There is still one area of localization left that's untackled: localizing the actual interactive graphics.
-The problem with these is that text for these comes from the browser, which requires having access to a font to draw text with.
-For English, that's no big deal because fonts are only a few tens of kilobytes, and you can pick any number of webfonts to make sure everyone sees the same graphic, but for Chinese or Japanese this gets considerably harder.
-As langauges with thousands of "letters" (glossing over what they really are for a moment) the fonts for these languages run in the megabytes each, and it is impossible to serve these up in an acceptable way, unless you use something like the `woff2` format with exact unicode ranges specifically for the text that needs to be typeset.
-That requires mining the graphics instructions for string calls and checking which exact "letters" are being used, so everyone else can be pruned from a common open source font (say, Noto Sans CJK) and the webfont literally only covers the text used on the site and nothing else.

-That's quite a bit of work, and not a thing I've gotten to yet.
+There is still one area of localization left to be tackled, and it's a big one with lots of question marks: localizing the actual interactive graphics.
+The problem with these is that text in these graphics are literally that: text in the browser.

+Unfortunately, text in the browser needs a reliable font for it to typeset even moderately predictably, and this poses two problems:

+1. we don't know the dimensions of localized strings, and
+2. we would need web fonts to ensure the right font gets used.

+The first of these is typically understood as a problem: where something might require four words in one language, it might require twenty in another, or maybe just one.
+If the text is to be used in a graphics setting, then those differing lengths pose all kinds of alignment problems.

+The second is less often remembered, but for CJK languages is a *huge* problem: English fonts aren't very big compared to the modern website payload.
+30kb for a nice looking font isn't even remarked upon anymore these days.
+But what about a 5+MB font just to support a few Japanese sentences use in graphics? or a 10+MB font to get Chinese text to show properly?
+And those are entirely reasonable font sizes for CJK languages: the smallest Japanese font I own is 4MB, and the smallest Chinese font I own is 12MB.
+The nice-looking fonts used for the LaTeX code are 7.7MB for Japanese and 5.1MB for Chinese.
+We clearly can't use those on the web.

+Or maybe we can: we could analyse all the content to see exactly which letters are *actually* used, and then create subset fonts so that we have small fonts again, tailored for each localization.
+Which in turns means being able to analyse graphics for the text they use and then per locale recording exactly which glyphs should be available.
+It's a bit of work, but entirely doable given some time, leaving us just with the first problem.

+I don't have a solution here, yet, but maybe that's the point of this post...

+## localization is hard